Burgers are an all-time classic no matter what time of year it is, but summertime is when people seem to enjoy them the most!

 Ground beef is different because, well, it’s ground.
 This means that the meat has been introduced to all kinds of bacteria in the grinding process which can lead to food poisonings and other illnesses if it isn’t cooked to 160°F. At this temperature, the bacteria can’t survive and get cooked off.

 Here is a post about how to cook ground beef that might be helpful for you in other recipes that include ground beef.
 You will never cook up your ground beef any other way again.
+See what the best buns for burgers are here.

-So lets jump right into it and go over a few different ways to tell if your burger is done.
+So let’s jump right into it and go over a few different ways to tell if your burger is done.

 This is really the best way to give you a definitive answer to whether or not your burger is fully cooked or not.
 It is really simple and pretty black and white.